Moon Diver (spacecraft)

-Moon Diver is a proposed lunar mission concept by NASA's Jet Propulsion Laboratory that would employ a robotic lander and a two-wheeled rover called Axel to investigate the exposed geological layers on the walls of a deep lunar pit.
+Moon Diver is a proposed lunar mission concept by NASA's Jet Propulsion Laboratory that would employ a robotic lander and a – distant coaxial – two-wheeled rover called Axel to investigate the exposed geological layers on the walls of a deep lunar pit.

 The mission was proposed in mid-2019 to NASA's Discovery Program to compete for funding and development.
 The finalists were announced in February 2020, and the Moon Diver was not selected.

 Overview

 The Principal Investigator of Moon Diver is Laura Kerber at NASA's Jet Propulsion Laboratory.
 The mission concept aims to understand the formation and evolution of the Moon's secondary lava crust by exploring the vertical walls of a pit in Mare Tranquillitatis.
 The proposed pit is called Tranquillitatis Pit, with a 100 m diameter opening, and about 100 m deep.

 Collecting information on the chemistry, mineralogy, and morphology of these intact bedrock layers would reveal where rocky crusts come from, how they are emplaced, and the process by which they are transformed into the regolith layer.
 By studying lunar lava, planetary scientists can work out whether the volcanic activity was robust enough to give the moon a Mars-like atmosphere in the distant past.
 These cavities expose fresh cuts of rock that are of particular interest to planetary geologists.
 Of additional interest, is the potential that the pit may be a collapsed section of a lunar lava tube.

 The Axel rover conceptual design began in 1999 by a team led by Issa Nesnas at JPL in collaboration with Raymond Cipra at Purdue University, Murray Clark at Arkansas Tech University, and later joined by Joel Burdick of Caltech.